chengu1993/cs424/as/as6/README.md

 With tiled calculation, both single and double precision calculation accelerate.
 However, single precision calculation is still much faster than double precision calculation (about 60%).

 #### Part c
+The largest matrix dimension is constrained by the global memory size.
+The theoretical max value is the same as that in task1 (about 23179).

 I reused the script I used in task 1.
 Again, the largest size I found is **n = p = m = 20684**.
 The corresponding GPU TIME is **164544.390625 ms**.
 The largest size is the same as that in task 1.
 But the corresponding GPU TIME decreases significantly (from **341605.875000** ms to **164544.390625 ms**)

 #### Note